-Back in 2011, when embarking on the brand-led transformation of Naiade Resorts into LUX* Resorts and Hotels, I coined the ‘Sea of Sameness’ as a term to describe the more or less generic offering of so many resort companies at the time.
+While guiding the brand-led transformation of Naiade Resorts into LUX* Resorts & Hotels, I coined the term ‘Sea of Sameness’ to describe the more or less generic offering of so many resort companies at the time.

 During the five years that followed, working closely with Paul Jones and his highly motivated Team Members at LUX*, we strived to develop a truly differentiated brand platform from which to set this bold little Mauritius hotel company apart.

 Sadly, beyond what was achieved at LUX*, across the industry the term still applies widely today and nowhere is this more apparent than in the paid communications of so many brands.

 The image shown above is a composite of two full pages of expensive colour advertising taken out by brands and independent properties in a single issue of Condé Nast Traveller.

 Blue sky – Check.
 Fair weather clouds – Check.
 Azure blue waters – Check.
 Chalk white sand – Check.
 Maldivian thatched roof – Check.
 Wooden jetty – Check.
 Palm trees – Check.
 Water Villa – Check.
 50-60% image coverage of page – Check.
 White background – Check.
 Two-word headline – Check.
 Mention ‘Marine Life’ in body copy – Check.
 Spot the difference.
 Checkmate!

 I understand that the consumer aspires to the Maldivian dream and hence the temptation to display it so literally but is this really as creative as the clients and agencies responsible for this work can be?
 At rate card, each of these executions, which are placed only 12 pages apart in the magazine, costs £12,500 and yet all they are really achieving is to promote the generic attributes of the destination.